 - Tragic Keepsake: His glasses, which used to belong to the head caretaker of the orphanage he grew up in.

 - Tragic Villain: See Freudian Excuse.
-Despite his Moral Event Horizon crossings, it's really not hard to understand how he become such a person.
+Despite his Moral Event Horizon crossings, it's really not hard to understand how he became such a person.

 - Two Beings, One Body: From Sakon, which allows him to use the powers of others in tandem with the Kekkei Genkai he now has access to.